 - cross-training for sports by weightlifting or choosing another activity to strengthen your muscles

-- warming up prior to exercise or intense activity
+- warming up before exercise or intense activity

-- eating foods high in potassium (ex. bananas and avocados) prior to exercise to prevent muscle fatigue
+- eating foods high in potassium, like bananas and avocados, before exercise to prevent muscle fatigue

 - properly hydrating during exercise

-Talk to your doctor about what steps you can take to avoid muscle strains, if you experience them regularly.
+Talk with a doctor about what steps you can take to avoid muscle strains if you experience them regularly.

-If a muscle strain or tear requires surgery, medication or physical therapy to strengthen affected muscle groups may be necessary after your procedure.
+If you have a muscle tear that requires surgery, medication or physical therapy may be necessary after your procedure.
 Your doctor will provide specific follow-up instructions based on the type and severity of your injury.